biolink/biolink-model/docs/index.md

     * [NoncodingRNAProduct](NoncodingRNAProduct.md)
        * [MicroRNA](MicroRNA.md)
        * [SiRNA](SiRNA.md) - A small RNA molecule that is the product of a longer exogenous or endogenous dsRNA, which is either a bimolecular duplex or very long hairpin, processed (via the Dicer pathway) such that numerous siRNAs accumulate from both strands of the dsRNA.
 SRNAs trigger the cleavage of their target molecules.
+ * [Activity](Activity.md) - An activity is something that occurs over a period of time and acts upon or with entities; it may include consuming, processing, transforming, modifying, relocating, using, or generating entities.
  * [AdministrativeEntity](AdministrativeEntity.md)
     * [Agent](Agent.md) - person, group, organization or project that provides a piece of information (i.e. a knowledge association)
  * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part